AdobeDocs/campaign-web.en/help/v8/reporting/campaign-reports.md

 ![](assets/campaign-reports-view.png){width="50%" align="left" zoomable="yes"}

-The Campaign report is divided into different widgets detailing your campaign's success and errors.
+The campaign report is divided into different widgets detailing your campaign's success and errors.

-The Campaign report page will be displayed with the following tabs:
+The full list of reports and associated metrics for each channel is available in the following pages:

 * [Email channel](campaign-reports-email.md)
 * [SMS channel](campaign-reports-sms.md)